JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 [slippery-slope]: https://en.wikipedia.org/wiki/Slippery_slope

 **Virality of batching** (?).
-Finally, what I have observed is that once you start doing larger unit of work in your public API, larger unit of work also starts creeping into every corner of your backend systems.
-You API perimeter team will start asking all internal services to support batching.
-Suddenly you have the above mentioned issues all over your backend and not just at the perimeter.
+Finally, what I have observed is that once you start doing a larger unit of work in your public API, a larger unit of work also starts creeping into every corner of your backend systems.
+Your API perimeter team will start asking all internal services to support batching.
+Suddenly you have the above-mentioned issues all over your backend and not just at the perimeter.

 ## An alternative